Low Training Readiness? When to Train Anyway

 What Is Garmin Training Readiness?

 Training Readiness is a daily score from 1 to 100 that Garmin calculates to help you gauge how prepared your body is for training stress.
 It appears on compatible devices like the Forerunner 255, Forerunner 965, Fenix 7, and Venu 3 series.
+For a complete breakdown of every score range and how the algorithm works, see our full Training Readiness guide.

 Unlike a single metric like resting heart rate, Training Readiness is a composite score that pulls together multiple data streams your watch collects around the clock.
 It is designed to give you one number that answers the question: "How well can my body handle a hard workout today?"